Paleo Bars with Nuts and Chocolate Drizzle

 I’d like to tell you I’m currently sad to see my kids go back to school.
 But I’d be lying.

 Every spring, I wait with anticipation for school to be out.
-I’m eager to travel with the family, and make the most of the beautiful scenery in our lush green mountains.
+I’m eager to travel with the family and make the most of the beautiful scenery in our lush green mountains.
 I’m ready to cart my babies to the pool, make lemonade and popsicles over and over, and create summertime memories we won’t forget.

-However, two to three weeks before school in back in session, inevitably, the kids start getting antsy.
+However, two to three weeks before school is back in session, inevitably, the kids start getting antsy.
 Irritable.
 Ready for change.
 Ready to be away from their sibling for some portion of the day.

 The moment this altered-attitude occurs, I am ready for them to head back to school as well.
-I can’t stand bickering, and feel we will all appreciate each other so much more after a few hours of separation.
+I can’t stand bickering and feel we will all appreciate each other so much more after a few hours of separation.